cllckn/decision-support-systems/module5/README.md

 ## Part 2: A General Framework for Developing Machine Learning-Based Algorithms

-In a typical machine learning application, the procedure is composed of two main steps.
-The first step involves training and building the model using historical data.
-In supervised learning, this data is labeled — meaning it includes both inputs and their corresponding correct outputs — which enables the model to learn the mapping between them.
-In contrast, unsupervised learning relies on unlabeled data, where the model explores the structure or patterns in the data without predefined outputs.
+In a typical machine learning application, the procedure is composed of two main steps:
+* The first step involves training and building the model using historical data.
 Once the model is trained, it is saved for future use.
+  * In supervised learning, this data is labeled — meaning it includes both inputs and their corresponding correct outputs — which enables the model to learn the mapping between them.
+  * In contrast, unsupervised learning relies on unlabeled data, where the model explores the structure or patterns in the data without predefined outputs.

-The second step involves loading the trained model and introducing new, unseen inputs to make predictions or extract insights, depending on the learning type.
+* The second step involves loading the trained model and introducing new, unseen inputs to make predictions or extract insights, depending on the learning type.
   This enables the model to provide insights or decisions in real-time without retraining.

-This separation of training and inference makes machine learning systems efficient and scalable in practical applications.
+This separation of training
+  and inference makes machine learning systems efficient and scalable in practical applications.

 ### Case Study: Linear Regression for Estimating House Prices